School of Medicine

 BioBlake Thomson is a health disparities researcher and medical student at Stanford.
 An epidemiologist by training, he holds an MPhil in Epidemiology from the University of Cambridge and a DPhil (PhD) in Population Health from the University of Oxford.
 He has held several posts focused on health equity science, including most recently as Principal Scientist in Cancer Disparities Research at the American Cancer Society.

 Blake has authored or co-authored more than 30 articles in medical and public health journals, including The Lancet and JAMA.
 His first-author publications have appeared in such journals as The Lancet Global Health, JAMA Internal Medicine, JAMA Oncology, JAMA Neurology, Chest, and Circulation, among others.
-This work has received media attention from such outlets as The Washington Post, Nature, and National Geographic.
+This work has received media attention from such outlets as The New York Times, The Washington Post, Nature, and National Geographic.
 His clinical and academic interests are focused on the prevention and control of common and debilitating diseases, particularly among those historically underrepresented in medical research.

 • Alan Eih Chih Thong